-No. of Credits ACHIEVEMENT STANDARDS Ext.
+ACHIEVEMENT STANDARDS Accounting No. of Credits Ext.
 Int.
-Accounting Prepare financial information for an entity.
-5 91176 Economics 4 Demonstrate understanding of consumer choices, using scarcity and/or demand 90983 5 Demonstrate understanding of how consumer, producer and/or government choices 90986 affected society, using market equilibrium.
+90978 Prepare financial statements for sole proprietors.
+OR 5 91176 Prepare financial information for an entity.
+5 Economics 90983 90986 Demonstrate understanding of consumer choices, using scarcity and/or demand Demonstrate understanding of how consumer, producer and/or government choices affected society, using market equilibrium.
+4 5 Total No. of Credits 14

-ACCOUNTING
+ACCOUNTING Level 2